 You are here

-With the recent rains many of us are starting to wonder how fast corn will dry down in the field.
-Many factors can contribute to drydown.
-Plant characteristics can influence in-field drydown, but weather conditions strongly influence dry down.
+Many factors can contribute to dry down.
+Plant characteristics can influence in-field dry down, but weather conditions strongly influence dry down.

 Since weather is such a large factor, kernel moisture loss for any particular day could be very high or low depending on temperature, humidity, sunshine, or rain for each day.
 When it is warm, sunny and windy corn could lose a point a day, but on cool, cloudy or rainy days it may be zero.